-In order to demonstrate the potential economic viability of the Berta Sur resource, a series of pit optimizations using the Lersch & Grossmann algorithm was then completed utilizing appropriate operating costs, results obtained from the Company's previously announced preliminary metallurgical test work, and a variety of copper prices.
-For a US\$ 3.00/lb copper price, the optimum pit was determined to contain 6,101,000t at a grade of 0.40%CuT and a stripping ratio of 0.04:1.
-An upside case pit at US\$ 3.825/lb Cu contains 9,687,000 t at 0.34 %CuT and a stripping ratio of 0.16:1.
+In order to demonstrate the potential economic viability of the Berta Sur and Central resources, a series of pit optimizations using the Lersch & Grossmann algorithm was completed utilizing appropriate operating costs, results obtained from the metallurgical test work, and a variety of copper prices.
+For a US\$3.00/lb copper price and a 0.14%CuT cut-off grade, the optimum pits were determined to contain 17,604,000t at a grade of 0.37%CuT and an overall stripping ratio of 0.49:1, as detailed in Table 3 below.